ctsrc/Base256/README.md

 So, why this base 256 encoding?

+Manually typing out base 64 is painful, and base 16 makes it easy to lose track of where you are while typing. `lastresort` attempts to remedy both of these problems by using human words.

 The purpose of `lastresort` is to make manual input of binary data onto a computer less error-prone compared to typing in the [base 16](https://en.wikipedia.org/wiki/Hexadecimal) or [base 64](https://en.wikipedia.org/wiki/Base64) encoding of said data.

-Manually typing out base 64 is painful, and base 16 makes it easy to lose track of where you are while typing. `lastresort` attempts to remedy both of these problems by using human words.
+Likewise, because this base 256 encoding consists of human words, it could also lend itself better to input by spoken voice than base 16 or base 64 would.

 Here is a quick example: